All Episodes

 But in those three states, do you see anybody that can take those states back for the Democrats?

-I mean, the the Trump campaign, I wanted to run them as an infomercial and just keep looping them and letting people play.
+I mean, the Trump campaign, I wanted to run them as an infomercial and just keep looping them and letting people play.

 And they all raised their hands.

-I mean, the Democrat Party is really going that's the second part of our strategy is let them go off to on the edge of the city.
+That's the second part of our strategy is let them go off on the edge of the city.

-How big an impact.
+How big an impact?

 Well, I think it's a huge impact.

-This has to do with John.
+This has to do with John Johnson.

 Why are you sucking up to John?

-I just have to say, No, I know, because you're retired, just like I'm retired.
+No, I know, because you're retired, just like I'm retired.

 Keep going.